luizoux/luizoux/README.md

-## Hi there, I'm Luiza 👋
+## hi there, i'm Luiza 👋
 <pre>
   <a href="https://www.linkedin.com/in/luizarvm/?locale=en_US" target="_blank">linkedin</a> ; <a href="http://lattes.cnpq.br/1667735616723826" target="_blank">lattes</a> ; hello@luiza.dev
 </pre>

 26 years old;

-Back-end developer for 6 years;
+back-end developer for 6 years;

-Specialist in Applied Artificial Intelligence at Federal University of Parana (UFPR).
+specialist in Applied Artificial Intelligence at Federal University of Parana (UFPR).

 💬 you can talk to me if you need help!